 I am a graduate of William Woods College in Fulton, Missouri, with a major in Special Education.
 I hold a Missouri teaching certificate in the areas of Learning Disabled, Educable Mentally Retarded and Art K-9.
 After 32 years of teaching I have recently retired.
 While I have experience teaching all grade levels, I especially enjoy upper elementary, middle and high school ages.
 During my years teaching, I taught all academic subjects as well as life skills.
 Teaching reading, science and math are my passions.
 My teaching style is a cross between direct instruction and inquiry-based learning, which focuses on student investigation and hands-on learning.
 I use a strong phonics approach to reading.
 Education should teach basic knowledge, while fostering critical thinking, creativity, and interpersonal skills.
 It should spark curiosity and the imagination, instill a passion for lifelong learning and above all, it should be fun!.
 Being able to be a part of this experience is a great joy.

-William Woods University - Bachelors, Special Education
+Undergraduate Degree: William Woods University - Bachelors, Special Education

 Elementary School Math

 High School Business